 - The Urban mission seeks to eradicate open defecation; convert insanitary toilets to flush toilets; eradicate manual scavenging; and facilitate solid waste management.

 - To achieve these objectives, urban local bodies are being brought in and fortified to design, implement and operate systems in order to promote a facilitating environment for the participation of the private sector in terms of both capital and operations expenditure.

 Swachh Bharat Mission (Rural)

 - The Rural mission, known as Swachh Bharat Gramin, aims to make Village Panchayats open defecation free by October 2, 2019.

 - Removing obstacles and addressing critical issues that affect results is the new thrust of this rural sanitation mission, which aims to provide all rural households with individual latrines; and build cluster and community toilets on public-private partnership mode.

 - Considering the filth and unhygienic conditions in village schools, this programme lays special emphasis on toilets in schools with basic sanitation amenities.

 - Construction of Anganwadi toilets and management of solid and liquid waste in all Village Panchayats is the is the object of the mission.

 - Nodal agencies will monitor the construction and use of toilets at the Village Panchayat and household levels.
 The rural scheme envisages building 11.11 crore toilets at an estimated cost of Rs.1,34,000.

 - Under the provision of Individual Household Latrines, villagers belonging to BPL and APL categories are given incentive – after construction and use – of Rs 9000 and Rs 3000 respectively for each toilet by Central and state governments.
-In the north-eastern states, Jammu and Kashmir and special category areas the incentive amount is amount of Rs 10,800 and Rs 1200.
+In the north-eastern states, Jammu and Kashmir and special category areas the incentive amount is an amount of Rs 10,800 and Rs 1200.